MorrisWalkerUK/milestone-project-one/TESTING.md

 The website passed all tests using the W3C CSS Validator tool

-<a href="/W3C CSS Validation milestone-project-one.pdf">To view the HTML Validator report click here</a>
+<a href="/W3C CSS Validation milestone-project-one.pdf">To view the CSS Validator report click here</a>

 # Browser Compatibility